Discounts on Amazon Prime aren’t super easy to come by, but certain circumstances will qualify you for one.

 Sign up for your discounted Amazon Prime membership here.

-If you’re a college student, you qualify for not just for a free 6-month trial of Prime, but are also eligible to receive 50% off a Prime membership after your trial ends.
+If you’re a college student, you qualify not just for a free 6-month trial of Prime, but you’re also eligible to receive 50% off a Prime membership after your trial ends.

-Students, sign up for your free Amazon Prime trial here.
+Students, sign up for your free Amazon Prime trial.